FabG/genai-llm/genai-with-llm-course/course6/4_interacting_with_ext_apps.md

 # Gen AI LLM - Course 6
-## Part 4 - Interacting with external applications
+## Part 4 - Interacting with external applications and helping LLM reason with Chain-of-Thought

 ###### Below are some key notes from [Generative AI with Large Language Models](https://www.coursera.org/learn/generative-ai-with-llms)